-Therefore, like all artist working on a project, it is recommended that you have an extra filament for the days when the normal quantity just happens to be insufficient for the task you intend to accomplish.
+Therefore, like all artists working on a project, it is recommended that you have an extra filament for the days when the normal quantity just happens to be insufficient for the task you intend to accomplish.

-On purchasing your first 3D printer, the sales person and every manual you will read on its use, wouldn’t tell you about this funny fact; once in a while or sometimes frequently, your extruder–the part which produces the filament for building your models–gets jammed and must be cleaned in order to operate optimally.
+On purchasing your first 3D printer, the salesperson and every manual you will read on its use, wouldn’t tell you about this funny fact; once in a while or sometimes frequently, your extruder–the part which produces the filament for building your models–gets jammed and must be cleaned in order to operate optimally.

-In orde to un-jam the nozzle or extruder, you will need a nozzle cleaner to get the job done.
+In order to un-jam the nozzle or extruder, you will need a nozzle cleaner to get the job done.
 The nozzle cleaner is basically a screwdriver with a sharp elongated pointed edge which will provide you with all the help you need in getting the extruder unclogged.
 So do not forget to leave with one when purchasing your first printer from a store or online.

 3D Printing Accessories for More Experienced Users

-Computer Aided Design Software
+Computer-Aided Design Software

 Once you have learned the rudiments of 3D printing and have successfully printed your 20th generic character accurately, a new need will begin to steer in your heart.
 This need is the belief that you are destined to be more creative with your printing and the search for unique models will begin.

 Although there are now multiple ways in which you can get diverse 3D models–such as hiring a freelance designer or combing the net for new models–learning how to use CAD software will always be far more rewarding in the long run.
 This is because you can use your own imagination to design from scratch and edit these designs as much as you choose.
-So as an intermediate user, getting a CAD software such as SolidWorks would be rewarding in time.
+So as an intermediate user, getting CAD software such as SolidWorks would be rewarding in time.